jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 Hopefully, those of you who are still with me are on board with the idea that we should be maximizing realizable value instead of expected value.
 And for those that aren’t – I am excited to hear your counter-arguments.

+The final question is: how does this change our decision-making?
+In general, I think the proper rule of thumb is to avoid taking any bets that have negative RV.
+Just as was the case with EV,

 That being said, I would be surprised if realizable-value maximization is the end of the story when it comes to decision-making frameworks.
 Most likely, it has its own subtle issues, and given enough time, a paradox will rear its ugly head once more.